vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Sankaranarayanan, S.

-1977 The Vis.n. ukun. ḍis and Their Times (An Epigraphical Study).
+1977 The Vis.ṇukun. ḍis and Their Times (An Epigraphical Study).
 Foreword T.V.
 Mahalingam.
 Delhi.

 Sā˙nkhāyanagr ´ .hyas¯utra